Who is this article for?

 - Older, larger files

 If you choose to enable backup sets, you can specify the priority of each set.
 This allows you to specify which files should be backed up first, if your situation doesn't fit the default prioritization above.

 When multiple backup sets back up to a single destination, there are some special considerations for nonstandard backup settings.

 Back up to multiple destinations

-When the Code42 app backs up to multiple destinations, it sends files to each destination at the same time.
-This ensures that each destination has the same collection of files.
+When the Code42 app backs up to multiple destinations, it sends files to the destination likely to complete the backup first, then sends files to the next destination.
+Once all backups are complete, each destination will have the same collection of files.